Inside Looking Out Newsletter

 Breast Cancer Awareness: Hear from our Experts

-In Honor of National Breast Health Awareness Month, Michael J. Schultz, MD, FACS, medical director of the Breast Center, and Kimberly W. Schlesinger, MD, medical director of the Cancer Institute, co-hosted a Breast Health Facebook Live event with WMAR-TV Anchor Kelly Swoope to encourage women—and men—to take charge of their breast health.
+In Honor of National Breast Health Awareness Month, Michael J. Schultz, MD, FACS, medical director of the Breast Health Center, and Kimberly W. Schlesinger, MD, medical director of the Cancer Institute, co-hosted a Breast Health Facebook Live event with WMAR-TV Anchor Kelly Swoope to encourage women—and men—to take charge of their breast health.

 Racing to Recovery: Dale's Story